Why wasn't Jesus named Immanuel as Isaiah 7:14 says?

-Home > Full Study List > Why wasn't Jesus called Immanuel?
+Home > Full Study List > Why wasn't Jesus named Immanuel as Isaiah 7:14 says?

 Readers Question / Comment - Why wasn't Jesus called Immanuel?